uyoung9/dne-programming-part1/docs/_posts/0000-01-01-devnet-intro.md

 ---

-Please read `README.md` in the repository, and follow the instruction.
+Please read `README.md` in the repository, and follow the instructions.